keycloak-customization/mongodb-user-federation/README.md

 ![Alt text](doc/image-1.png)

-Now as you confirmed, you can go and test, I've a dummy mongo database with a dummy user data
+Now as you confirmed, you can go and test, I've a dummy mongodb with a dummy user data

 ![Alt text](doc/image-2.png)